 SFCT has been in the enviable position of protecting land by putting in place conservation easements donated by generous and conservation-minded landowners.
 For more than 25 years, this model of landowners donating development rights has been very successful in protecting scenic views and open space, wildlife habitat, cultural resources and public recreation for the benefit of all of us and future generations.
 The State of New Mexico and the federal government reward landowners for doing so with tax benefits, but this model is not the only tool that land trusts can use to protect land.
-Not all landowners can afford to donate their development rights.
-Not everyone has enough income to benefit from the tax deductions.
+Not all landowners can afford to donate their development rights, even with the current income tax incentives.
 And there are many properties worthy of protection where landowners are struggling to pay property taxes and retain ownership of their lands.